-In 2010, BPI provided a multi-year seed grant to facilitate the establishment of the Grinnell Liberal Arts in Prison Program.
-To date, LAPP has enrolled 120 students at Newton Correctional facility and allows students to earn a First Year of College Award and up to 60 Grinnell credits.
-LAPP boasts a robust volunteer program for conventional undergraduates, and statewide influence in the field.
+In 2010, BPI provided a multi-year seed grant to facilitate the major expansion of the Grinnell Liberal Arts in Prison Program.
+To date, LAPP has enrolled 120 students at Newton Correctional Facility and allows students to earn a 30-credit First Year of College Award and up to 60 Grinnell credits.
+LAPP supports its college program with robust efforts from conventional undergraduates and boasts statewide influence in the field.

-The Westville Education Initiative (WEI) was launched in 2012 as a partnership between BPI, the University of Notre Dame, and Holy Cross College at Notre Dame.
+The Moreau College Initiative (MCI) was launched in 2012 as a partnership between BPI, the University of Notre Dame, and Holy Cross College at Notre Dame.
 Its campus inside Indiana’s Westville Correctional Facility is halfway between South Bend, Indiana and Chicago, Illinois.
-WEI benefits from a close and long-standing partnership with Indiana Department of Corrections.
-Admissions are run at both Westville and a maximum security prison farther east, where those admitted then transfer to Westville.
-Over fifty students study full-time in a curriculum that includes theology, biology, literature, political science, business, and calculus.
+MCI benefits from a close and long-standing partnership with Indiana Department of Corrections.
+Admissions are run at both Westville and a maximum security prison north of Indianapolis, where those admitted then transfer to Westville.
+Over fifty students study full-time in a curriculum that includes theology, literature, political science, business, science and mathematics.

-Both Associate’s and Bachelor’s of Art degrees are offered through Holy Cross College, while a majority of faculty and extensive in-kind support come from Notre Dame.
+Both Associate and Bachelor of Art degrees are offered through Holy Cross College, while a majority of faculty and extensive in-kind support come from Notre Dame.
 Funding is a mix of public and private, recidivism is characteristically low, and post-release graduates have gone on to employment and further higher education across Indiana.
-To date, 134 students have been enrolled in WEI and Holy Cross has celebrated three Commencement ceremonies at Westville.
+To date, 134 students have been enrolled in MCI and Holy Cross has celebrated three Commencement ceremonies at Westville.
 The first cohort of Bachelor’s degree recipients will graduate in May, 2018.